Rotaract: Approach

+Countries

+In 2012 there were twenty clubs in Ghana celebrating 44 years of Rotoract.

 Multidistrict communication and MDIOs

 Rotaract Club de Beyrouth members during the Gala Dinner of the 6th Rotaract District 2452 conference.

 Rotaract multidistrict information organizations (MDIOs) function as regional resource centers for Rotaractors.
 They comprise Rotaract clubs in two or more districts either within a country or across several countries.

-Rotaract MDIOs are directly involved in preparing Rotaractors for leadership and are excellent coordinators for communicating program updates, local and international news, and event bulletins.
-They also facilitate uniting members from different clubs and districts within a particular region.
+Rotaract MDIOs are directly responsible for getting Rotaractors ready to be leaders, and they keep everyone up to date on program news, local and international news, and event news.
+They also help bring together people from different clubs and districts in a certain area.